 * * * * * * * * * * * * * *

-Click here for the NY Times article on Peter Max
+Click here for a recent article on the struggles of Mr. Max

 Combining Art and Medicine